elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-difference-between-positional-and-keyword-parameters-in-python-functions.md

 url: /learn/computer-science/questions/what-is-the-difference-between-positional-and-keyword-parameters-in-python-functions
 score: -1.0
 related_article1:
-    id: 168608
+    id: 168602
+    title: >-
-    title: What is encapsulation in object-oriented programming?
+        What is the purpose of raising exceptions in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-encapsulation-in-objectoriented-programming
+    url: /learn/computer-science/questions/what-is-the-purpose-of-raising-exceptions-in-python
 related_article2:
-    id: 168592
+    id: 168597
-    title: How can you use the math module to calculate the square root of a number?
+    title: >-
+        How can you handle a specific error type using a try...except block?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-use-the-math-module-to-calculate-the-square-root-of-a-number
+    url: /learn/computer-science/questions/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block
 related_article3:
-    id: 168591
+    id: 168594
-    title: Name two common functions available in Python's math module.
+    title: >-
+        What is the effect of defining a variable inside a function in terms of scope?
     subject: Computer Science
-    url: /learn/computer-science/questions/name-two-common-functions-available-in-pythons-math-module
+    url: /learn/computer-science/questions/what-is-the-effect-of-defining-a-variable-inside-a-function-in-terms-of-scope
 related_article4:
-    id: 168587
+    id: 168606
-    title: What are the benefits of using functions in software development?
+    title: >-
+        Why is software reusability important in programming?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
+    url: /learn/computer-science/questions/why-is-software-reusability-important-in-programming
 related_article5:
-    id: 168597
+    id: 168592
-    title: How can you handle a specific error type using a try...except block?
+    title: >-
+        How can you use the math module to calculate the square root of a number?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block
+    url: /learn/computer-science/questions/how-can-you-use-the-math-module-to-calculate-the-square-root-of-a-number
 ---

 &nbsp;